jacobotha135/birthday-calendar/README.md

 - ✅ See all birthdays for the current month
 - ✅ Delete a birthday with confirmation
 - ✅ Toast notifications for feedback
-- ✅ Responsive layout for mobile & desktop

 ---